henrique-souza/easy_deal/README.md

 * English

 > **In this project, together with my colleagues from the college class, we created an application prototype that aimed to facilitate the purchase and sale of technology between companies.
-A model based on business to business.**
+A model based on business to business (B2B).**

 In "Easy Deal Presentation" you will be able to open the project presentation slides on the day of delivery.